StorageB/icons/Yaru/icons.md

-# Yaru Theme Symbolic Icons
+# Ubuntu Yaru Theme Symbolic Icons

 <!--This is a list of the [Yaru theme](https://github.com/ubuntu/yaru) symbolic icons.-->
 Note: Icons are for the Ubuntu Yaru theme and may not be available for all systems.